Common Thresher Shark (Alopias volpinus)

-The Common and Bigeye Threshers are thought to occur in all our Dutch Caribbean waters and are confirmed in the Windward Islands.
+The Common and Bigeye Threshers are thought to occur throughout the Dutch Caribbean and their presence has been confirmed in the Windward Islands.
 Both species are also considered marine flagship species for the island of Saba.
 The Pelagic Thresher is strictly an Indo-Pacific species.
 All three species are globally listed on the IUCN Red List of Threatened Species as “Vulnerable” because of their declining populations.

 The Common Thresher Shark is the largest of its kind and can grow up to 6.1 metres (20 feet) and weigh up to 500 kilogrammes (1,100 pounds).
 They eat pelagic schooling fish such as sardines, mackerel or juvenile tuna.
 Like many shark species, they are ovoviviparous (or live-bearing), which means that fertilisation of the eggs and embryonic development occur internally, resulting in small litters of two to four large, well-developed offspring, up to 150 centimetres (5 feet) at birth.
 When the young fish exhaust their yolk-sacs while they are still inside the mother, they begin feeding on the mother’s unfertilised eggs; this is known as oophagy.

 Thresher sharks are slow to mature, only reaching sexual maturity between 8 and 14 years of age.
 They may live for 20 years or more.
 These slow life history traits mean a low capacity to recover from the high levels of largely unmanaged target and bycatch fisheries.